 - To reach the community with acts of goodwill and service.

-HYPE is the ASB of CYT.
-HYPE is a service and leadership group – it is not a youth group or a clique.
+HYPE is the student leadership part of CYT.
+HYPE is a service and leadership group – it is not a youth group or a Bible study.
 HYPE is based on the premise that when you give CYT students meaningful responsibility they will step up to the challenge.
 These students will have better attitudes, stay committed to CYT longer, and begin to mature appropriately as young adults and future community leaders.

 Ideally, your HYPE students will be the backbone of your CYT program.
 Within CYT, they will set the example of older kids committed to the program and to doing all they can to better and serve it.
 Within the community, they will serve as CYT representatives, reaching out to serve and bring CYT’s values and services to others.

-HYPE students are committed to the program for one full CYT season (aka, a full school year), and are involved in the following: attending biweekly meetings, planning social events for CYT families, organizing fundraisers, doing service projects within the community, and planning ways to minister and mentor within CYT.
+HYPE students are committed to the program for one full CYT season (aka, a full school year), and are involved in the following: attending biweekly meetings, planning social events for CYT families, organizing fundraisers, doing service projects within the community and CYT, and mentoring within CYT.
 In turn, HYPE students are trained by their Adviser(s) on leadership traits and roles, and are mentored to put that growth into action at CYT and elsewhere in their lives.

 Once you have an Adviser, it’s time to get some members in the group!
 After all, HYPE would not exist were it not for the high school aged participants involved with it.
 A good HYPE group should have at least six members in it, and up to 20-24 max for one area.

-- Has successfully completed at least one full year of CYT (school year or calendar year) and participated in at least one show by either cast or crew.
+- Are familiar with CYT by having successfully completed at least one full year of CYT (school year or calendar year).

 - Attend bi-weekly meetings regularly; give input and positive participation (two excused absences per session permitted).

 - Volunteer in service projects for the community.